ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_syslog_ng/guide.en-gb.md

 ### Install and configure a log collector

 So let's assume you have your Linux.
-This guide **DOES NOT** fully cover how to configure other flavors of syslog nor other OSs.
+This tutorial **DOES NOT** fully cover how to configure other flavors of syslog nor other OSs.
 Please refer to their own documentation to know how to setup a source, filter and an external destination for the logs.
 You can still read this entire document to have a grasp on how the configuration is built.
 However this configuration should work on any syslog-ng version above 3.12.1.

 We will install a log collector.
 What is it?
 It's a tool that collects logs from any source, processes them and delivers them to various destinations, like the Logs Data Platform.

-In this section we will install Syslog-ng :
+In this section we will install Syslog-ng:

 - Log in your Linux
 - Install syslog-ng and the last certificates